cooked71/device_REALME_RMX3760_twrp/README.md

 we have shell,logs,external_sd, no data decrypt, gatekepeer set to 4.x (on recovery.log), and android.health, still need to cleanup useless stuff

-seems that an issue is present on twrp_manifest in recovery log trows Atomic commit failed ret=-22 that prevent ui  semms that is due to an updated vesion of graphics_drm.cpp to come up replaced  graphics_drm.cpp in ../bootable/recovery/minuitwrp/
+seems that an issue is present on twrp_manifest in recovery log trows Atomic commit failed ret=-22 that prevent ui to come up ,seems that is due to an updated vesion of graphics_drm.cpp to come up replaced  graphics_drm.cpp in ../bootable/recovery/minuitwrp/

 built using twrp minimal manifest 12.1